Clan MacLachlan and the Jacobite Rebellion

 of his ancestors.'

-Without delay, Lachlan MacLachlan sent forth the Feiry Cross to call
+Without delay, Lachlan MacLachlan sent forth the Feiry Cross to call together

-among the first to join the Prince on his march to Edinburgh.
+first to join the Prince on his march to Edinburgh.

-MacLachlan was one of the few Jacobite Lairds to actually fall at the
+MacLachlan was one of the few Jacobite Lairds to actually fall at the fatal

-brounie of Castle Lachlan.
+of Castle Lachlan.

 - The Chief's Horse.
-Legend has it that on his way to join the Prince
+Legend has it that on his way to join the Prince at Gladsmuir,

-turned around thrice widdershins (counterclockwise), almost throwing Lachlan.
+widdershins (counterclockwise), almost throwing Lachlan.
+Immediately, Lachlan

-Immediately, Lachlan knew he would never return to his native Argyll.
+knew he would never return to his native Argyll.

 A second legend comes from the time when the surviving clansmen staggered